JacoboLansac/audits/solo/soar-review.md

 In the Minter, there is a `lockingPeriod` which is a delay between the purchase time and the moment when the SOAR tokens become available.
 Each account has a single `lockingPeriod` which is overwritten every time a new purchase is made.

-Therefore, if a has purchased SOAR tokens but hasn't claimed them yet, and makes a new purchase before claiming, the original purchased tokens will be subject to the new `lockingPeriod` again.
+Therefore, if a has purchased SOAR tokens but hasn't claimed them yet, and makes a new purchase before claiming, the originally purchased tokens will be subject to the new `lockingPeriod` again.

 ```javascript
     function mint(uint256 _amountSOAR) external {